Sotatek-HuyDu/CampusExpenseManager/README_FIREBASE.md

 # Firebase Setup for Campus Expense Manager

 ## Overview
-This project has been configured to use Firebase Firestore as the primary database, replacing the local Room database with a cloud-based solution.
+This project uses Firebase Firestore as the primary database for cloud-based data storage and synchronization.

 ## What's Included